“The West is the best. Get here, and we’ll do the rest” – The Doors

 Ancient Greek for “anti-depressant”, Nepenthe Restaurant, is the most inspirational perch from which to view Big Sur.
 From the largest selection of local Santa Lucia Highlands wines, their house Pinot Noir is vibrantly ripe and plum-y, and pairs with an Ambrosia Burger of ground steak.
 These are the keys to sitting by the patio fire pit and looking out over the ocean in wonderment.

-Monterey is a playground of adventure along the Central California coastline.
+Monterey is a playground of adventure for a California road trip along the Central California coastline.
 So breathtaking, it must have been photo-shopped.
 We’re enchanted.

 - Savouring Sonoma